zsparal/api-documentation/source/index.rst

 .. image:: guides/images/api-overview-flow@2x.png

 #.
 A customer on your website decides to checkout.
 #.
-Your website `creates a payment <v2/payment-create>` on the Mollie platform by calling the Mollie API with the amount, a payment description and a URL we should redirect the customer to after the payment is made.
+Your website :ref:`creates a payment <v2/payment-create>` on the Mollie platform by calling the Mollie API with the amount, a payment description and a URL we should redirect the customer to after the payment is made.
    The API responds with the unique id and the ``_links.checkout`` URL for the newly created payment.
 Your website stores the ``id``, links it to the customer's order and redirects the customer to the URL in the ``checkout`` property from the Mollie API response.
 This is the URL to the payment screen for this specific payment.
 #.
 The customer reaches the :ref:`checkout`, chooses a payment method and makes the payment.
 This process is entirely taken care of by Mollie.
 You don't need to do anything here.
 #.
 When the payment is made Mollie will call your webhook informing your website about the payment's status change.
 You should define one when creating the payment.